carpentries-incubator/hpc-intro/setup.md

 ---

 Our lesson template is kept in the [`carpentries/styles` repository][styles].
-The `styles` repository is carefully curated so that changes made to it are easily mergable by downstream lessons.
+The `styles` repository is carefully curated so that changes made to it are easily mergeable by downstream lessons.
 The `styles` repository contains various bits that take Markdown files and render them as a lesson web page.
 For more information on how to develop lessons and maintain them, see our [lesson-example][lesson-example].
 It will walk you through the basics of lesson design and how to